nickrigby/nickrigby.github.io/_posts/2017-02-15-migrating-from-beanstalk-to-bitbucket-and-deploybot.md

 ## Final Thoughts
 So far, I like this new workflow a lot.
 Having all repositories in one place (Bitbucket) makes it much easier when working within a team, and having the wiki feature for documenting projects is tremendously useful.
 Deployments with Deploybot are a breeze, and with the build tools feature, I finally have the fine-tuned workflow I always wanted.

 Would love to know what repository and deployment tools you're using.
-Let me know in comments below.
+Let me know in the comments below.